Klosmi/html-basics/CSS-center_an_element.md

-# A very basic code on how to center an element on the page.
+# A very basic code on how to center an element on a page 🤓

 ###### In HTML we have a `<button>`
   ```